 You can create and use a myGov account to find your lost super.
 You can:

 - See details of your super accounts - this includes any accounts from your previous jobs and any accounts held by the ATO because the government, your super fund or your employer couldn’t find an account to transfer your super to

 - Combine all of your super accounts into one - if you transfer your super from one fund to another, your request will generally be actioned within one week

 It’s easy to keep track of your super

 To make sure you don’t lose track of your super with us, you can:

-- Provide us with your tax file number through Member Online or by completing a tax file number form.
-This will also help to make sure that you don’t pay more tax than you should on your concessional (before-tax) contributions.
+- Provide us with your tax file number through Member Online or by completing a Tax file number form (this will also help to make sure that you don’t pay more tax than you should on your before-tax contributions)

 - Call us on 13 43 72

 Thank you for printing this page.
 Remember to come back to gesb.wa.gov.au for the latest information as our content is updated regularly.
 This information is correct as at 04 August 2021.